gmanic/docker-piwigo/README.md

-# This project is paritally maintained.
+# This project is partially maintained.

 ---
 Mathieu stopped mainting due to: